-The performance period for HSCP is from September 8, 2021, through February 28, 2023.
+The performance period for HSCP was originally from September 8, 2021, through February 28, 2023.
+However, the end date has been extended to February 28, 2024.

 I. Procurement and Suspension and Debarment

 HSCP grant funds are not released to sub-grantees who have been suspended due to non-compliance with the terms of the Agreement.
 Also, sub-grantees who fail to maintain an active status (no debarment) are prohibited from program participation.
 Sub-grantees cannot enter into contractual agreements with third parties; therefore, procurement is not applicable.